TomWiills/shadow_interview/README.md

 # Solution

-The test implemtation can be found in the /Solution directory.
+The test implementation can be found in the /Solution directory.
 My notes can also be found in notes.txt.

 Instructions on how to build the solution can be found below using the Makefile.

+Thanks for the opportunity :)

 ## Building